SarJ2004/cf-pusher/README.md

 3. **More of a Disadvantage**
    The background script checks for new submissions every 30 seconds, but including the time to push, it takes almost a minute for the code to be available in one's repo.
 So, within that interval of a minute or so, if the user submits many different codes, only the most recent code gets pushed to the repo(sorry, will improve it in future, or you guys can too!)
+4. **Problem Statement not formatted properly in README** I was unsuccessful to parse the problem statement properly in the README file.
+For the MathJax/latex elements, you will see them repeated, and a undefined term next to it.
+I promise to fix the parser later on.

 ---

 ## Development